virtualabs/Meshtastic-pager-a8kbd-firmware/README.md

 | 3       | Right Alt  |
 | 4       | Meta (Win) |

+Example of areport sent when Shift+A is pressed on a QWERTY keyboard: `0xA5 0x02 0x04 0x00 0x00`

 ### LED control

 The LEDs of the keyboard can be controlled by the host through a specific